lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

   * is obscene, pornographic, indecent, counterfeited, fraudulent, stolen, harmful or otherwise illegal under the Applicable Laws; or
   * is or may be construed, in Lazada's sole opinion, as abusive, offensive or otherwise objectionable.

 "**Relevant Period** " has the meaning given to it in Clause 2.9.

 "**Security Measures** " means the security requirements and guidelines applicable to the development, deployment, operation, maintenance, and management of all Applications and Application Contents for use in connection with the Open Platform, the Lazada Services (including the Lazada Seller Service Market) and/or any Lazada Marketplace as made available on the Open Platform or be communicated from time to time by Lazada and/or its Affiliates.

-**" Seller" **means a registered seller on the Lazada Marketplaces.
+**“Seller”** means a registered seller on the Lazada Marketplaces.

-**" Seller Account" **has the meaning given to it in Clause 8.
+**“Seller Account”** has the meaning given to it in Clause 8.

-**" Seller Centre" **means any tool offered by Lazada to Seller for the operation of Seller's operations on the Lazada Marketplace and access to all the services and tools available at the Seller Centre.
+**“Seller Centre”** means any tool offered by Lazada to Seller for the operation of Seller’s operations on the Lazada Marketplace and access to all the services and tools available at the Seller Centre.

-"**Services** " means one or several products and service(s), which for the avoidance of doubt, may include (without limitation) digital products, software products and services, operation services, training services, design services and all other products and services that you may offer to Lazada Users on the Lazada Seller Service Market.
+“**Services** ” means one or several products and service(s), which for the avoidance of doubt, may include (without limitation) digital products, software products and services, operation services, training services, design services and all other products and services that you may offer to Lazada Users on the Lazada Seller Service Market.

-"**Service Provider** " means a service provider which offers the Services for sale on or through the Lazada Seller Service Market.
+“**Service Provider** ” means a service provider which offers the Services for sale on or through the Lazada Seller Service Market.

 "**Terms** " means the relevant terms of use (including but not limited to these Terms, the Lazada Policies, Open Platform Rules and the Privacy Policy) which apply to your use of the Open Platform and any of the Tools, as determined by Lazada.